linb/Github_DB_Manager/README.md

 > Strengths: Up to 100,000, ordered by updated, can query by word

-[NOTICE] Since the Github search engine need to take some time to build the index, the latest records in listItems API will lag a few seconds after editing (create, update, delete).
+<b>[NOTICE]</b> Since the Github search engine need to take some time to build the index, the latest records in listItems API will lag a few seconds after editing (create, update, delete).

 <hr>
 Web app url : https://linb.github.io/Github_DB_Manager